• Skip to primary navigation

 The shading process also helps to cultivate a higher concentration of the calming amino acid, L-theanine.

-L-Theanine is one of the most popular aspects of matcha green tea because it helps to subdue the stimulating effects of the naturally high occurrence of caffeine in matcha.
+L-theanine is one of the most popular aspects of matcha green tea because it helps to subdue the stimulating effects of the naturally high occurrence of caffeine in matcha.

 It promotes laser-sharp focus and sustained energy throughout the day.
 Green tea is also famous for its high level of antioxidants, specifically EGCG.